Quantum spin liquids on the diamond lattice: Symmetries of the diamond lattice

 These three elements generate six symmetry operations $C'_{41},C'_{42},C'_{43},C'^3_{41},C'^3_{42},C'^3_{43}$.
 We note that the operations $C'^2_{41},C'^2_{42},C'^2_{43}$ are the same as $C_{21},C_{22},C_{23}$.\\

 We now proceed to discuss the remaining $24$ nonsymmorphic elements and their action on coordinates.
-We distinguish them from the symmorphic ones by labelling a generic element $O$ with a bar, as $\bar{O}$.\\
+We distinguish them from the symmorphic ones by labeling a generic element $O$ with a bar, as $\bar{O}$.\\

 (1) $\bar{I}$: Inversion with respect to the point $(1/8,1/8,1/8)$.
 The transformation is given by

 This can be viewed as an inversion about the origin $O(0,0,0)$ followed by a translation $(1/4,1/4,1/4)$.\\